19

 On the Pass

 What's on the plate: The menu is a love letter to the ocean.
-The Ice Box is lined with items like oysters, clams and mussels escabeche, while specials might feature stuffed squid with swiss chard and tuna in a harissa-like sauce, or dover sole finished with bone marrow.
+The Ice Box is lined with items like oysters, countneck clams and live scallops, while specials might feature stuffed squid with swiss chard and tuna in a harissa-like sauce, or dover sole finished with bone marrow.
 Signature starters – an excellent sesame brioche crowned with Cantabrian anchovies and a paper-thin tuna carpaccio accented with Manzanilla olives and cipollini onions – flip humble ideas into requisite dishes.

 The seating situation: Penny is all bar, giving diners a front-row view as each ingredient is shucked, sliced and assembled to order.